jsdelivrbot/tutorial/docs/2-theBasics/2-theBasics.md

 7. Inspect /page/two/_buttons.html Copy the entire HTML.
 Go to <a href='http://html2jade.org' target='_blank'>http://html2jade.org</a> (Pug used to be called Jade) and paste this html.
 In the right pane you see Pug markup, a way to write html without having to worry about closing tags.
 We write Pug.

 8. Inspect the code snippet at /page/two/_buttons.pug.
 It should match the output of html2jade.
 Every .pug file in the project has a corresponding .html used by the browser, with the exception of include's within another pug file.
 Inspect /page/two/index.pug to find the 'include _buttons'.
-Inspect /page/two/index.html to find the generated buttons html.
+Inspect /page/two/index.html to find the generated buttons HTML.

 9. Watch the video 'Do you Even JADE bro' at <a href-"https://www.youtube.com/watch?v=wzAWI9h3q18" target="_blank">https://www.youtube.com/watch?v=wzAWI9h3q18</a>.
-Once you know how to write Pug, you can generate beautiful html quickly.
+Once you know how to write Pug, you can generate beautiful HTML quickly.